 The local church is the classroom for learning how to get along in God’s family.
 It is a lab for practicing unselfish, sympathetic love.
 As a participating member you learn to care about others and share the experiences of others: ‘If one part of the body suffers, all the other parts suffer with it.
 Or if one part of our body is honored, all the other parts share its honor.’
 (1 Corinthians 12:26) Only in regular contact with ordinary, imperfect believers can we learn real fellowship and experience the New Testament truth of being connected and dependent on each other.

 3. A church family helps you develop spiritual muscle.

 You will never grow to maturity just by attending worship services and being a passive spectator.
 Only participation in the full life of a local church builds spiritual muscle.
 The Bible says, ‘As each part does its own special work, it helps the other parts grow, so that the whole body is healthy and growing and full of love.’
 (Ephesians 4:16).

 4. The Body of Christ needs you.

 God has a unique role for you to play in His family.
 This is called your ministry, and God has gifted you for this assignment: ‘A spiritual gift is given to each of us as a means of helping the entire church.’
 (1 Corinthians 12:7).
-Your local fellowship is the place God designed for you to discover, develop, and use your gifts.
-You may also have a wider ministry, but that is in addition to your service in a local body.
+Your local church is the place God designed for you to discover, develop, and use your gifts.
+You may have a wider ministry, but that is in addition to your service in a local church.